|

 so long as there is temptation, we well never be totally free.
 The highest

-level of freedom we can expect to achieve in this life is slaves of
+level of freedom we can expect to achieve in this life is that of a slave to

 Yield to God’s right to direct your way